Tsuion/Tsuion/README.md

   **✨Japanese student creator, wowane💻**

   **wowane** is an eighth grade creator.
-He is mainly involved in programming, creating 3D models, and composing music.
+They mainly program, illustrate, and compose music.

   ----
   [![wowane](wowaneさんへ(1).png)